The Grand Explorer

 Day 5 - Explore Tekapo & Christchurch

 Today’s journey takes us from mountain to ocean as we head through the fertile plains of Canterbury towards the East Coast.
 This morning we'll explore the lakeside town of Tekapo.
 The unreal colour of Lake Tekapo contrasts brilliantly against our highest peaks in the distance, creating the perfect backdrop for photos you’ll treasure in years to come.
-We'll take a walk along the lakefront before heading through to Christchurch in the afternoon.
+This afternoon we head through to Christchurch.
 The city of Christchurch is a lovely spot with a mix of green parks and state-of-the-art architecture.
-The Avon River weaves its way through a city in the process of regeneration, with plenty to see including the colourful Spanish Mission architecture of New Regent Street, curious cardboard cathedral and lush botanical gardens.
+The Avon River weaves its way through a city in the process of regeneration, with plenty to see including the colourful Spanish Mission architecture of New Regent Street, the curious cardboard cathedral and lush botanical gardens.

 6